Lewis F. Powell Jr.: Supreme Court tenure, 1972–1987

-In 1969, Nixon asked him to join the Supreme Court, but Powell turned him down.
+In 1969, Nixon asked him to join the Supreme Court following the resignation of Abe Fortas, but Powell turned him down, and Judge Harry Blackmun of the Eighth Circuit Court of Appeals was appointed instead (following Senate rejections of Judges Clement F. Haynsworth and G. Harrold Carswell).
 In 1971, Nixon asked him again.
 Powell was unsure, but Nixon and his Attorney General, John N. Mitchell, persuaded him that joining the Court was his duty to the nation.
 One of the primary concerns that Powell had was the effect leaving his law firm and joining the high court would have on his personal financial status, as he enjoyed a very lucrative private practice at his law firm.
 Another of Powell's major concerns was that as a corporate attorney, he would be unfamiliar with many of the issues that would come before the Supreme Court, which, as now, heard very few corporate law cases.
 Powell feared that would place him at a disadvantage and make it unlikely that he would be able to influence his colleagues.

 Nixon nominated Powell and William Rehnquist to the Court on the same day, October 21, 1971.
-Powell took over the seat of Hugo Black after being confirmed by the Senate 89-1 on December 7, 1971 (the lone "nay" came from Oklahoma Democrat Fred R. Harris).
+Powell's nomination generated no controversy and he took over the seat of Hugo Black after being confirmed by the Senate 89–1 on December 6, 1971 (the lone "nay" came from Oklahoma Democrat Fred R. Harris).
 On the day of Powell's swearing-in, when Rehnquist's wife Nan asked Josephine Powell if this was the most exciting day of her life, Josephine said, "No, it is the worst day of my life.
 I am about to cry."

-Lewis Powell served from January 7, 1972 until June 26, 1987, when he retired from the Court.
+Lewis Powell served from January 7, 1972, until June 26, 1987, when he retired from the Court.

-Powell was among the 7–2 majority who legalized abortion in the United States in Roe v.
+Powell voted with the 7–2 majority who legalized abortion in the United States in Roe v.
 Wade (1973).
 Powell's pro-choice stance on abortion stemmed from an incident during his tenure at his Richmond law firm, when the girlfriend of one of Powell's office staff bled to death from an illegal self-induced abortion.